borevitzlab/DEM-o-matic/README.md

 4. The resulting `dem.tiff` should be readable by QGIS/ArcGIS.
 Some programs may take a .png instead; this can be done using [gdal_translate](https://www.gdal.org/gdal_translate.html) with something like (`gdal_translate -of PNG -scale -outsize 120 120 dem.tiff dem.png` )

 Further steps:

-- To 3D print, run a .png through [heightmap2stl](https://sourceforge.net/projects/heightmap2stl/)
+- To 3D print, run a .png through [heightmap2stl](https://sourceforge.net/projects/heightmap2stl/) (using grayfix.py may also be needed to fix grayscale log values, e.g. `python grayfix.py dem.png dem_fix.png`)

 - Import a voxel version to [MagicaVoxel](https://ephtracy.github.io/) with [FileToVox](https://github.com/Zarbuz/FileToVox)